 The next morning, Steve’s dad made him work pulling weeds in the bark dust around the lawn.
-Because of Steve’s arm, his dad assumed Steve’s usual weekend job of mowing and edging.
-Steve far preferred mowing to weeding, but it was decent enough for letting his mind roam over an adventure, and what he’d told the guys wasn’t entirely a lie: he still had thinking to do.
-He’d planned out the whole dungeon network of the underworld and knew what was coming up, but that was just an armature.
-The unlooked-for stuff, the course correction based on what the players wanted—that fleshed out the action and he didn’t think he had it down yet.
+Because of Steve’s arm, his dad took over Steve’s usual weekend job of mowing and edging.
+Steve far preferred mowing to weeding, but it was decent enough for letting his mind roam over an adventure, and his excuse for postponing it wasn’t completely a lie: he still had thinking to do.
+He’d planned out the whole dungeon network of the underworld weeks ago, and while he knew what was coming up, that was just an armature.
+The unlooked-for stuff, the changes he needed to make based on what the players had ended up doing—he didn’t think he had it down yet.

-Steve turned this over and over in his head, losing track of time.
-Finally, he became aware of the sun on his arms and the swifts squabbling in high-speed chase, cutting the air with their blade-like wings as they banked up along the fir at the yard’s edge, did hammerhead stalls, and came plunging back down over the grass: part birds, part mini fighter planes.
-His bucket had filled with weeds, and he’d tackled almost the entire lawn edge.
-If someone said they’d done the work for him while he was daydreaming, he wouldn’t necessarily disbelieve them.
+Finally, Steve became aware of the sun on his arms and the swifts squabbling in high-speed chase, cutting the air with their blade-like wings as they banked up along the fir at the yard’s edge, did hammerhead stalls, and came plunging back down over the grass: part birds, part mini fighter planes.
+His bucket had filled with weeds, and he’d tackled almost the entire lawn edge while daydreaming.
+If someone said they’d done the work for him, he wouldn’t necessarily disbelieve them.

 * * *

-“In about an hour,” Steve said, “but I want to make sure that I get a table, and I have to do some setup.”
-His dad frowned, but nodded.
-The others wouldn’t be coming till six, but he wanted to get acquainted with this college guy who had Tess so intrigued.
+“In about an hour,” Steve said, “but I need to be sure I get a table, and I have to do some setup.”
+His dad nodded, but didn’t seem to be listening.
+Steve also wanted to get acquainted with this college guy who had Tess so intrigued.